 - Formation of Secondary PM2.5 in the Capital Region Study Final Report

 As part of the Capital Region Air Quality Management Framework implementation, the department conducted an air monitoring network assessment.
-The resulting report consolidated the network assessments conducted up to 2013, with some supplementary analyses, to provide an assessment of ambient air quality monitoring in the region as a whole.
+The resulting report consolidated the network assessments conducted up to 2013, with some supplementary analyses, to provide an assessment of ambient air quality monitoring in the region.

-The following framework sets out a vision, outcomes, principles, and presents four strategies to improve the management of elemental sulphur in the Industrial Heartland
+The following framework sets out a vision, outcomes, principles, and presents 4 strategies to improve the management of elemental sulphur in the Industrial Heartland

 Miscellaneous water studies in the North Saskatchewan River watershed

 The impacts of the 2005 CN Rail oil spill and subsequent treatment to vegetation in Wabamun Lake had not been assessed since 2007.
 Therefore, in 2017 Alberta Environment and Protected Areas completed an assessment of the ecosystem health of previously treated, contaminated, and unaffected lacustrine marshes of Wabamun Lake to provide a long-term prognosis for the viability of these marshes.